lurchmath/lurchmath.github.io/docs/tut-07-rules.md

 ## Checking your reasoning with rules

-Notice that rules and axioms do not get checked.
-You can make *whatever you like* into a rule or axiom, and Lurch will not argue with you.
+Notice that rules in Lurch do not get checked.
+You can make *whatever you like* into a rule, and Lurch will not argue with you.

 !!! note "Exercise: Even more transitive"